 Graduates who seek employment after receiving the M.A. or Ph.D. degree are qualified for jobs that involve personnel training and development, instructional design, productivity and safety improvement, quality enhancement, work process improvement, and organizational systems analysis.
 These jobs are usually found in human resource departments, process management departments, or consulting firms.
 Starting salaries for individuals with a master's degree usually range from $45,000-$55,000.
 A Ph.D. is not usually necessary for these positions, however, for some positions with consulting firms, a doctoral degree increases a person's employment opportunities.
 See where some of our alumni are working.

-The M.A. program requires the completion of 36 credit hours and the Ph.D. program requires 78 credit hours, the completion of a thesis (a thesis completed at the Master's level may qualify), the completion of a dissertation, and the completion of a competency exam (to be completed at least one semester before defending the dissertation).
+The M.A. program requires the completion of 36 credit hours.
+The Ph.D. program requires 78 credit hours, the completion of a thesis (a thesis completed at the Master's level may qualify), the completion of a dissertation, and the completion of a competency exam (to be completed at least one semester before defending the dissertation).
 The conceptual basis of the program is behavior analysis.
 Thus, evidence-based environmental-change strategies are emphasized throughout the curriculum.
-The I/OBM graduate programs adhere to a mentorship model in which graduate students are assigned to work under specific faculty members.
+The IOBM graduate programs adhere to a mentorship model in which graduate students are assigned to work under specific faculty members.
 The faculty members are partially determined by the rank ordered list of preferences by students on their application form.